ptorres001/cluster_gentrification_new_york/README.md

 - 01_Data_Cleaning_Processing -- contains all of the data cleaning steps and techniques with markdowns explaining reasoning
 - 02_EDA -- exploring all of the features and how they affect each other.
 - 03_Clusters -- contains all the code that determine the gentrification level of census tracts while looking at other census tracts with similar feature levels
-- 04_Classifying -- on a parallel track, determining the gentrification level using predetermined metrics established in academic papers
+- 04_Classifying -- on a parallel track, determining the gentrification level using predetermined metrics established in academic papers.
+These metrics will be the real values with which I compare my algorithm

 ## Business Case
 Gentrification leads to displacement of whole communities that are under represented in local politics and most at risk for poverty related complications.
 A model that can identify a neighborhood at risk for gentrification would allow interested groups to reallocate resources to prevent displacement.
 A method that would be able to do so with the provided data would be helpful to community groups and government agencies to help those at risk for displacement.